bluzukk/appraisal-emotion-classification/README.md

 This configuration was tested on linux with python 3.8.1 for CPU and python 3.5.9 for GPU support.

-# Reproducing Results on enISEAR
+# Reproducing Results on 'Appraisal enISEAR'

 ## Baseline Results
 To start the baseline models on the enISEAR dataset navigate to the baseline directory with `cd impl-z-baseline;` then run